 The jurisdictions developing the former Fort Ord can encourage alternative transportation by directing high-intensity development along transit lines and promoting a concentrated mix of uses that make it easy for people to walk from place to place.
 Consolidation of living, working, entertainment, and shopping in mixed-use districts will allow people living and working in the Fort Ord area to depend less on their cars.
 The land use plan provides for Planned Development Mixed Use in each of the three land use jurisdictions.
 This designation is intended to encourage the development of pedestrian-oriented community centers that support a wide variety of land uses, including commercial, residential, retail, professional services, and cultural and entertainment activities.
-Generally, this mixed use will be located near future transit facilities or along transit corridors, and near commercial and employment centers.
-It serves as a transition from existing developed urban centers and lower density residential and institutional districts.
+Generally, this mixed use will be located near future transit facilities or along transit corridors, and near commercial and employment centers and lower density residential and institutional districts.